microsoft/DevAppsForTeams/SETUP.md

 #### 2.2 Set up QnA Maker

+Two Azure Cognitive Services, LUIS (Language Understanding Intelligent Services) and QnA Maker, are used to enable the bot to respond to natural language requests from users.
+In this section you'll set up the QnA Maker service which uses search technology to find an response to the user's utterance.
 ##### 2.2.1 Create QnA Maker Knowledge Base

 Go to [QnA Maker Portal](https://www.qnamaker.ai/?WT.mc_id=m365-11189-cxa) and select `Sign in` from top right.
 Sign in with your Azure admin account.